TheMarlboroMan/dfw-jumpstart/README.md

 #TODO:
 	- Add examples of sound.
 		- With footsteps.
-Linkec to frames.
+Linked to frames.
 	- Add examples of music.
 	- Add example of menu.
 	- Add example of localisation.
+	- Add a cartesian camera example, with polys.
+	- Comment the cartesian vs screen system.

 	- Center character animation.
 	- Check camera spatiable.